-The amount on the package usually says 1 scoop (or 1 serving) whether the amount is say, 20 grams to 30 grams per serving.
+The serving amount is usually 1 scoop (sometimes 2 for plant proteins), and the amount is usually between 20 grams to 30 grams per serving.
 This is where you will need to do some math.
-The average person should consume about .4 grams of protein per pound of their body weight, so at 150lbs you would need 60 grams per day.
+The average person should consume about .4 grams of protein per pound of their body weight.
+This means at 150lbs you would need 60 grams per day.

-Now this is for the whole day, so you will need to estimate how much protein that you will be consuming the rest of the day(not that easy).
-For example, I usually calculate that I’m going to be eating roughly 140 grams of protein throughout the day because of my high protein diet.
-Therefore, after my workout I would take around 40 grams of pre workout protein which is usually 2 servings.
+Obviously you won’t be taking all of this in protein powder, so think about what you will be consuming the rest of the day.
+For example, I usually calculate that I’m going to be eating roughly 160 grams of protein throughout the day because of my high protein diet.
+Therefore, after exercise, I would take around 40 grams of post workout protein which is usually around 2 servings.